c3g/GenPipes_Docs/docs/source/deploy/access_gp_pre_installed.rst

 **JOB_MAIL** is the environment variable that needs to be set to the email ID on which GenPipes job status notifications are sent corresponding to each job initiated by your account.
 It is advised that you create a separate email for jobs since you can receive hundreds of emails per pipeline.
 You can also de-activate the email sending option by removing the “-M $JOB_MAIL” option from the .ini files.

-**RAP_ID** is the Resource Allocation Project ID from Compute Canada.
+**RAP_ID** is the Resource Allocation Project ID from DRAC.
 It is usually in the format: rrg-lab-xy OR def-lab.

 **Environment settings for MUGQIC analysts**